mkst/sssv/README.md

 A WIP decompilation of Space Station Silicon Valley (SSSV) for N64.
 Checkout the [wiki](https://github.com/mkst/sssv/wiki) for more information.

-**Note:** To use this repository, you must already have a copy of the game.
+**Note:** To use this repository, you must already own a copy of the game.

 # Building